serenahalf/extract-frames/README.md

 ## Directions

+The python files are under the folder *src*

 Change the following to collect every *frame_interval* frame (i.e., 1 would mean storing every possible frame)
 ```
 frame_interval = 1